 Teresa was welcomed back to give the Discourse lecture at her alma mater, DeSales University, in neighboring Lehigh County; was televised during a book signing in Lititz in nearby Lancaster County; and even got to reconnect with Sr. Jonathan Moyles, formerly of Reading Central Catholic High School, the English teacher to whom The Fire by Night is dedicated.

-Asked what her plans are now, Teresa replied that her new manuscript is nearing completion and almost ready to send off to agents and editors in New York.
+Asked what her plans are now, Teresa replied that her new manuscript is complete and out on submission.

 ‘Don’t get me wrong.
 I love visiting New York for my work – it’s such an exciting and beautiful city, and the people I’ve met in the publishing world have opened my eyes to such amazing possibilities.
 But when they ask where I’m from I tell them unhesitatingly that I’m a country girl from a little place called Berks County.
 That’s where my heart is.’